-Sometimes blinding involves placebo (dummy) tablets or injections that look the same as the experimental treatment but don't contain the active ingredient, however placebos are rarely used in cancer treatment trials.
+Sometimes blinding involves placebo (non-treatment) tablets or injections that look the same as the experimental treatment but don’t contain the active ingredient, however placebos are rarely used in cancer treatment trials.

 In double blind trials, neither you nor your doctor knows which treatment you are getting.
 You must be told if the trial you are considering is blinded or if some people will receive a placebo.